f0r3ns1cat0r/ti/README.md

 * https://kn0wledge.fr/projects/mozitools
 * https://blog.netlab.360.com/mozi-another-botnet-using-dht/

+## Mirai DDOS Victims

+Mirai is a malware that turns networked devices running Linux into remotely controlled bots that can be used as part of a botnet in large-scale network attacks.
+We monitor the activity of some CnC servers and publish the targets of DDOS attacks in this repository

 ## IoC Extender

 List of IoCs generated using IP addresses and SSL certificates as a relationship.
 Initial IoCs importing from ThreatFox by ABUSE.ch, Emerging Threats Rules, HP Threat Research